johnpuddephatt/zwl/src/tips/recycling-paper-and-card-in-leeds.md

 Card and paper are amongst the most commonly recycled materials - in fact around half (by weight) of a green recycling bin in Leeds will be made up of paper and card.

-Now there's every chance that over the last few months you've been getting quite a few home deliveries, so you'll have a good amount of cardboard to recycle.
+There's every chance that over the last few months you've been getting quite a few home deliveries, so you'll have a good amount of cardboard to recycle.

-In our chat with Kathryn we put the questions that people ask us most regularly to her, and here are some of the main points she raised:
+In our chat with Kathryn we put the questions that people ask us most regularly to her, and here are some of the main points she raised.

+# Card and paper recycling top tips

-There's a list of the main paper and card products that can go in your green bin in Leeds [here](https://www.leeds.gov.uk/residents/bins-and-recycling/your-bins/green-recycling-bin).  \
+There's a list of the main paper and card products that can go in your green bin in Leeds [here](https://www.leeds.gov.uk/residents/bins-and-recycling/your-bins/green-recycling-bin).

 You don't have to worry about removing the tape from boxes - but do flatten them (so you can fit more in your bin).

 You can recycle pizza boxes - as long as there's only a bit of grease on theme.
 If there's any food on the box - pop it in your black bin.
 It's possible that half the box is clean - in that case rip the box and put the clean part in your green bin.